Higgsing $qq$-character and irreducibility: quiver

-We remark that this specialization of the parameter $(x_1,x_2) \to (x, xq)$ corresponds to the pole of the $\scS$-function. \footnote{ As shown in \cite{Kimura:2015rgi}, the $qq$-character provides the generating current of the $q$-deformation of W-algebra associated with quiver (quiver W-algebra).
-In this context, the pole term plays a crucial role in the quadratic relations for the generating currents.
-For the $A$-type quiver, in particular, the quadratic relations~\cite{Odake:2001ad,Kojima:2020vtc} are interpreted as a double quantization of Pieri's formula for the fundamental representations. } This is consistent with the decomposition of the tensor product into the irreducible modules, $3 \otimes 3 = 6 \oplus 3$.
+\end{proposition} On the other hand, the eliminated factors in the $qq$-character, corresponding to the three-dimensional module, contribute to the residue of the pole at $x_1 = x_2 q$, \footnote{ The residue factor plays a crucial role in the so-called quadratic relations in the context of the deformed W-algebra.
+For the $A$-type quiver, in particular, the quadratic relations~\cite{Odake:2001ad,Kojima:2020vtc} are interpreted as a double quantization of Pieri's formula for the fundamental modules. }